 Become Knowledgeable in Your Field

 As an intern, you are expected to ask questions.
-The only way you will be able to learn more on the job is to ask intelligent questions.
-By asking questions you are showing the employer that you are motivated and ready to take the initiative to do a good job.
-By using the knowledge you learn you will be sure to remember it and be able to build on that knowledge by demonstrating the use of your skills.
+The only way you will be able to learn more about the job is to ask intelligent questions.
+By asking questions, you are showing the employer that you are motivated and ready to take the initiative to do a good job.
+By using the knowledge, you learn you will be sure to remember it and be able to build on that knowledge by demonstrating the use of your skills.

 Get to Know the Staff